What? You thought I was done with SJM books? You bet.

 I loved it when I could sense some chemistry between him and Nehemia and thought, finally, Dorian’s whining is gonna come to an end.
 Until, of course, Nehemia engineered her own death.

-The one character that you can hate (read abhor) or maybe rip their hearts out is the King.
+The one character that you can hate (read abhor) or maybe rip their hearts out in Crown of Midnight book is the King.
 I mean, we already know that he is a bad… bad guy, but I swear when he killed Rena for singing about faeries and the King’s injustice, I wished the seventh hell for him.